JeanHaiz/Polytopia/README.md

 1. Select the channel where the bot will support you
 2. Add the `polytopia-helper` bot to the channel
 3. Run `:activate`
+1. Run `:size 400` with the size of the map for the specific game

 There you go, the bot answers and is ready to serve.